New Results on Equilibria in Strategic Candidacy: The first frontier: four candidates

-\end{proof} The picture for 4 candidates shows a sharp contrast.
-On the one hand, the existence of choice functions shows that ``almost all scoring rules'' \cite{SaariJET1989} may fail to have an NE.
-On the other hand, Condorcet-consistency alone suffices to guarantee the existence of a NE.
-(However this criteria is not sufficient to guarantee stronger notion of stability: \emph{e.g.}, for Copeland, we could exhibit examples without any 2-NE).
+Thus, the picture for four candidates shows a sharp contrast.
+On one hand, we show that ``almost all scoring rules'' \cite{SaariJET1989}, single transferable vote, and plurality with run-off, may fail to have an NE.
+On the other hand, Condorcet-consistency alone suffices to guarantee the existence of an NE.